MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](microsoft-edge-update-progressive-rollout.md).

-## Addendum

-### Version [88.0.705.50](#version-88070550-released-on-january-21) released on January 21

-The following feature was added to the release:

-- Single sign-on (SSO) for all Windows accounts using the default Microsoft Edge profile.
-Starting with Microsoft Edge version 89, we will provide SSO for all Windows accounts in the default Microsoft Edge profile for users that have one profile.
-If a user creates separate profiles, we will isolate SSO to the profile's signed-in account.

 ## Version 88.0.705.50: January 21

 Security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#january-21-2021).